Inbibo/shift_docs/docs/getting_started/licensing.md

 # Licensing

 Shift requires a successful license activation for commercial use.
 For non-commercial and testing purposes a trial period of 30 days can be requested.
-In this page the different licensing components of Shift will be explained in combination with the requirements and steps for activating the product.
+On this page, the different licensing components of Shift will be explained in combination with the requirements and steps for activating the product.

 Currently, Shift supports only one *Licensing Mode*: